 You’ve got an admin assistant resume that’ll make the office manager get up on their desk and do an awkward dance at the joy of finding you.

-You need a captivating administrative assistant cover letter before you can submit your application.
-One that talks up your skills, achievements, and background in a way that compels them to read your resume and consider you for the job.
+But, before submitting your application, think about a captivating administrative assistant cover letter, too.
+One that talks up your achievements in a way that compels them to read your resume and consider you for the job.

 In this article, you’ll get:

 - Two sample administrative assistant cover letters: one for an experienced admin assistant, and one for an entry-level administrative assistant.